Scattering amplitudes in Quadratic Graivty in a general formalism: Quantization formulas for ghosts

 the commutation relations for the quantum operators $b(k)$, $b^\dag(k)$, $c(k)$ and $c^\dag(k)$ can be deduced.
 This is a $4\times 4$ system of equations which, in principle, may be enough for determining those quantities.

 This naive expectation however, may have a problem.
-It will be shown below, it is not possible to enforce this canonical equal time commutators \eqref{canon} if the coordinates commute \cite{yomismo} In fact, it will be seen that the solution of the $4\times 4$ system is such that $[Q_i(x,t), Q_j(y,t)]\neq 0$.
-In order to avoid this problem one may be tempted to modify one or more of the relations \eqref{canon}.
-If this approach is applied, it leads to apparent negative norm states.
+It will be shown below, it is not possible to enforce the standard creation annihilation algebra if the coordinates commute \cite{yomismo} In fact, it will be seen that the solution of the $4\times 4$ system is such that $[Q_i(x,t), Q_j(y,t)]\neq 0$.

 The presence of negative norm states can be justified as follows.
 The second of the formulas \eqref{momentum} shows that this massless mode does not contribute to $P_2$ as $\square \phi_1=0$.
-Furthermore, from the first \eqref{momentum} and the definition $\dot{\phi}=\lambda Q_2$, it is seen that it does not contribute to $\beta P_1-\frac{3 Q_2}{\lambda}$ either.
+Furthermore, from the first \eqref{momentum} and the definition $\dot{\phi}=\lambda Q_2$, it is seen that this massless mode does not contribute to $\beta P_1-\frac{3 Q_2}{\lambda}$ either.
 Therefore, only the massive mode $\phi_2$ contributes to these two quantities and, since the massive mode involves only the coefficient $c(k)$ and $c^\ast(k)$, the system

 is a $2\times 2$ one allowing the calculation $c(k)$ and $c^\ast(k)$ in terms of the modes of $\lambda \beta P_1-3 Q_2$ and $P_2$.
 This makes the problem more tractable.
 To solve this $2\times 2$ linear system explicitly, write